Testing & Diagnosis

 • Peace of mind — Many people who worry about memory loss are actually fine

-Despite these benefits, fewer than half of people with cognitive impairment ever receive a formal assessment.
+According to the Alzheimer's Association, more than 6 million Americans are living with Alzheimer's disease, yet fewer than half of people with cognitive impairment ever receive a formal assessment.

 Types of Cognitive Tests